Please Note: EPAct was recently enacted retroactively for 2018 and 2019 and extended forward through December 31, 2020

-Currently, we are focusing our efforts on “look back” studies.
-If your business implemented significant energy efficiency upgrades and placed them in service between January 1, 2006 and December 31, 2016, you may still qualify for the EPAct deduction.
+If your business implemented significant energy efficiency upgrades and placed them in service between January 1, 2006 and December 31, 2020, you may qualify for the EPAct deduction.

 Along with our certification report, the only additional piece of paper necessary to file is a simple IRS Form 3115 (Change in Accounting Method).
 Working with your accounting team, we are able to provide this compliance reporting for your current year tax return.